quii/mockingjay-docker-compose-example/README.md

 [mockingjay](https://github.com/quii/mockingjay-server) is used as a fake server.
 You should [read here why that's a good idea](https://github.com/quii/mockingjay-server/wiki/Rationale) but in short it can make sure your fake server accurately represents the real API you're calling

+## System requirements

+- docker

-Reading the docker-compose.yaml will give you an idea of what's going on
+Reading the `docker-compose.yaml` will give you an idea of what's going on

     docker-compose up